LeslieDancey/fme-server-FULL/source_data_management.md

 Click on the Data Folder in the Resource Management dialog.

 Click New Folder to create a new subfolder inside Data.
 Name the folder Orthophotos.

+**3. Upload Image Data**

+Still in the Resources Management dialog, select the newly created Orthophotos folder.
+Click Upload.

+Click Browse.
+A file browser window will open.
+Browse to the folder

+C:\FMEData2015\Data\Orthophotos and select the following GeoTiff files for upload.

+08-09-NO.tif
+08-09-LM.tif
+06-07-NO.tif
+06-07-LM.tif

+**NB:** If you wish, you can choose all of the files; but they total 184mb in size, so uploads and downloads will take longer.

+Click Open and the selected files will be uploaded.
+Congratulations!
+You have uploaded a series of source datasets, which are now available for use in any FME Server Workspace.